kleeadrian/Grafana-Copilot-Metrics/README.md

 ### Json template edits
 The current .json file contains the template of the dashboard.
 It uses test sample data(same as the GitHub API response) which I've exported into a .json file which is located in the dummydata folder.
-The following lines of code are the ones that need to be changed to your Enterprise/Organisation API Endpoint
+The following lines of code are the ones that need to be changed in the .json file to your Enterprise/Organisation API Endpoint

 Change the URL's in the following lines to your [Organisation API Endpoint](https://docs.github.com/en/rest/copilot/copilot-user-management?apiVersion=2022-11-28)
 ```